May 21, 2014

 Did You Know Restricted Stock Doubles as an Effective Tax Planning Tool for Future Financial Needs?

-A major advantage gained by using restricted stock, at least from a shareholder’s perspective, is its effectiveness in motivating key employees to think and act like owners.
+A major advantage gained by using restricted stock units, at least from a shareholder’s perspective, is its effectiveness in motivating key employees to think and act like owners.
 When a restricted stock award vests, the employee (or director) who received the restricted stock becomes an owner of the company.
 And the employee or outside director has no further action to take to make it happen.
 The employee is now a shareholder and can vote at the annual meeting.
 Do know, however, this transformation carries a stiff tax cost, which we’ll discuss later.

 The normal restrictions on the stock are time restrictions, known as a vesting period.
 If an employee leaves the company before the vesting period lapses, then the employee forfeits the stock.
 This condition is a good way to retain the company’s key people.
 Once the vesting period is satisfied, the employee owns the stock and can sell or hold it.
 If the stock price at time of grant is high and then when the grant vests the price is lower, the employee still holds something of value.